 - are monitored by the class teacher, who rotates and works with each group on a regular basis. - Each reading practice session has a clear focus, so that the demands of the session do not overload the children's working memory.
-The reading practice sessions have been designed to focus on three key reading skills: - decoding - o prosody: teaching children to read with understanding and expression - o comprehension: teaching children to understand the text. - In Reception these sessions start in when the children begin to be able to blend.
-Children who are not yet decoding have daily additional blending practice in small groups, so that they quickly learn to blend and can begin to read books. - In Year 2 and 3, we continue to teach reading in this way for any children who still need to practise reading with decodable books.
+The reading practice sessions have been designed to focus on three key reading skills: - o decoding - \circ prosody: teaching children to read with understanding and expression - o comprehension: teaching children to understand the text. - In Reception these sessions start in Week 4.
+Children who are not yet decoding have daily additional blending practice in small groups, so that they quickly learn to blend and can begin to read books. - In Years 2 and 3, we continue to teach reading in this way for any children who still need to practise reading with decodable books.